yahayuta/pinball_mobile/PINBALL_GAME_PLAN.md

 ## 10. Future Enhancements
 - Multiple game modes: In Progress.
 Basic structure for Classic, Timed, and Challenge modes is in place.
 Game logic for timed and challenge modes has been implemented.
 HUD has been updated to display game mode information.
-- Online leaderboards: Implemented (Local)
+- Online leaderboards: Implemented (Local).
+The high score screen now displays a list of top scores.
 - Multiplayer modes: Implemented (Local)
 - Custom table editor: Implemented (Basic)
 - Achievement system: Implemented